Why Band Steering Means Better Wifi

 What Happens When You Don't Have Band Steering?

-At worst, the user tries to connect to a network that is not supported by the device, or a network that provides much slower performance than the device actually supports.
+Worst case, the user tries to connect to a network that is not supported by the device, or a network that provides much slower performance than the device actually supports.

 What Does Band Steering Do?